AdaCore/gnatcoll-core/testsuite/README.md

 -------------

 Testcases are found in the ``tests`` subdirectory.
-A testcase is a directory containing the a file called `test.yaml`.
+A testcase is a directory containing the file called `test.yaml`.

 A ``test.yaml`` looks like: